lanagarmire/Asgard/README.md

-## Asgard: A Single-cell Guided pipeline to Aid Repurposition Repurposing of Drugs
+## Asgard: A Single-cell Guided pipeline to Aid Repurposition of Drugs
 Using scRNA-seq data, Asgard repurposes mono-drugs for every single cell population and predicts personalized drug combinations to address the cellular heterogeneity of patients.
 ## System Requirements
 ### Hardware requirements